Skip to main content

 2. An organization access policy configured.

 3. An access key and secret key for each bucket.
-For CoreWeave AI Object Storage, use either of these methods: If a bucket is located on a different S3-compatible platform, such as AWS S3, Azure Blob Storage, or Google Cloud Storage, refer to the respective documentation to generate access keys.
+For CoreWeave AI Object Storage, use either of these methods: If a bucket is on a different S3-compatible platform, such as AWS S3, Azure Blob Storage, or Google Cloud Storage, refer to the respective documentation to generate access keys.

 Migrate data with s5cmd